Assistant Professor of Law

 Her approach to these questions draws on her interdisciplinary background in geography, water policy and law, as well as her practical knowledge of energy regulation.

-Ziaja's scholarship is published in refereed interdisciplinary journals and books, as well as law reviews.
-She was a lead author of California’s Fourth Climate Assessment.
+Ziaja’s scholarship is published or is forthcoming in Georgetown Law Journal, Ecology Law Quarterly, and Arizona State Law Journal, among other law reviews and peer reviewed journals.
+Her article, “How Algorithm Assisted Decision Making Is Influencing Environmental Law and Climate Adaptation” was selected to appear, condensed and reprinted, in the 2023 Environmental Law and Policy Annual Review.
 Her research has informed the climate adaptation strategy of the U.S. National Parks Service and the first climate adaptation regulation of investor-owned energy utilities in California.

 Before coming to UBalt Law, she worked in energy regulation at the California Public Utilities Commission and was the research lead for the Water, Energy, Climate Nexus at the California Energy Commission.
 Ziaja holds a Ph.D. in Geography from the University of Arizona, M.Sc. in Water Science, Policy and Management from the University of Oxford, and J.D. from the University of California, Hastings College of the Law.